Repression of early 1894: Following and generalization of the repression

 In total, 248 people were arrested in January, with 80 remaining in pre-trial detention for more than two months.

 The anarchist press was censored, first banned from kiosks. Émile Pouget, the founder of Le Père Peinard, managed to escape to the United Kingdom, but on 21 February 1894, the police imposed a complete ban on the newspaper.

 Meanwhile, Vaillant's trial took place.
 In his defense, he condemned imperialism and the widespread poverty in French society, arguing that he had killed no one and had only sought to injure as a means of making the deputies aware of social injustices.
 He was sentenced to death.
 His fate stirred emotions among the working-class population of Paris, who saw in him a man scarred by a life of misery and worried for his young daughter, Sidonie Vaillant.
 Since most of those injured in the attack recovered quickly and had only suffered minor wounds, the possibility of granting him clemency was raised.
 His daughter wrote a letter to Cécile Carnot pleading for her father's pardon, and later, a group of socialist deputies, joined by Georges Clemenceau, also appealed to president Sadi Carnot for clemency—without success.

 Vaillant was executed by guillotine on 5 February 1894.
 He was the first person in 19th-century France to be executed without having killed anyone.
 David Raynal triumphantly addressed the Chamber of Deputies, declaring that the lois scélérates had "thrown terror into the anarchist camp".

+The repression also targeted anarchist groups like the French anarchist leagues, comprising the Ligue des Anti-propriétaires and the Ligue des antipatriotes.